RDCLder/Programming_Notes/Python_Notes/lists.md

     ```
     - Useful for shuffling and sorting algorithms

-- List Comprehension
+- List Comprehension:  A method for generating a new list
-  - Syntax: [action for item in list]
+  - Syntax: [item + action for item in list]
     - For each item in the list, a certain action is performed to the item.
+All items are then stored in a new list.
   - e.g.
   ```python
   numbers = [1, 2, 3]